Home Hospital - Staff

 Who can be placed on home teaching…

-- Each student's situation is considered carefully through consultation with doctors before authorization.
+- Each student's situation is considered carefully through consultation with parents/guardians and doctors before authorization.

 2221 Argonne Ave